-When the electrode is moved along the work piece
+When the electrode is moved along the work piece at the correct speed the metal core deposits a uniformed layer called the weld bead.

-After connecting the welding leads as detailed you will need to switch the power switch on the back panel to "ON", the machines power LED comes on and the fan is working.
+After connecting the welding leads as detailed you will need to switch the power switch on the back panel to "ON".

-Select MMA by switching to the MMA welding mode.
-There is voltage output at both output terminals.
+Select MMA by pressing the mode switch to the MMA welding mode (See welding mode selection zone page 13).
+There is now voltage output at both output terminals.